Nvm-seff/DB-A2/README.md

-The Biggest challenge in the assignment was definitely data insertion which led to us not double checking our SQL queries as most of them produced NULL or 0 records even with a few entries entered in the tables.
+The Biggest challenge in the assignment was definitely data insertion which led to us having trouble double checking our SQL queries as most of them produced NULL or 0 records even with a few entries entered in the tables.